Isometry-Dual Flags of Many-Point AG Codes: Introduction

-The present work can be seen as a generalization of the work started in \cite{BCQ2020}.
-Here we consider flags of many-point algebraic geometry codes and deal with the generalized Weierstrass semigroups introduced in \cite{BT2006} and also investigated in \cite{MTT2019, TeT2019}.
-For $\mathbf{Q}_t=(Q_1,\ldots, Q_t)$ a tuple of pairwise distinct rational places on the function field $\cF$ let $R_{\mathbf{Q}_m}$ be the ring of functions of $\cF$ being regular out of the set $\{Q_1,\ldots, Q_t\}$.
-The generalized Weierstrass semigroup of $\cF$ at $\mathbf{Q}_t$ is the set
+To consider flags of many-point algebraic geometry codes we deal with the generalized Weierstrass semigroups introduced in \cite{BT2006} and also investigated in \cite{MTT2019, TeT2019}.
+For $\mathbf{Q}_t=(Q_1,\ldots, Q_t)$ a tuple of pairwise distinct rational places on the function field $\cF$, the generalized Weierstrass semigroup of $\cF$ at $\mathbf{Q}_t$ is the set